 The Group presents right-of-use assets that do not meet the definition of investment property in property, plant and equipment.
-The right-of-use assets that meet the definition of investment property are presented within "investment property".
 The Group applies HKAS 36 to determine whether a right-of-use asset is impaired and accounts for any identified impairment loss.